lulu-2021/ansible-elixir-deploy/README.md

 This project has ansible playbooks for:

-* Elixr Build Server - it has installed Erlang, Elixir and nodejs.
-Basically, all what is required to compile the Phoenix Framework application.
+* Elixr Build Server - it has roles for Erlang, Elixir and Nodejs, Bower and Postgres.
+Basically, all the dependencies you will need to deploy an Elixir Phoenix App
-* Phoenix Website - it is a playbook to provision server with installed PostgreSQL and configured nginx and Let's Encrypt for SSL.
-There is no Erlang/Elixir on this server because we will deploy there only compiled Phoenix application.
+* Present_me is just the name of an app I was building - use this as a sample app.. rename at your leisure..

 ## Requirements